Feographia/Feographia/README.md

 ## Building

-Feographia's build system is based on the CMake and CMake build scripts from LibCMaker project.
+The Feographia's build system is based on the CMake and the CMake build scripts from the LibCMaker project.

 See the [LibCMaker](https://github.com/LibCMaker/LibCMaker) repository for the documentation, known build issues, build status, etc. of the library dependencies.